pdf-raku/PDF-raku/README.md

 perl6-PDF
 =========

-** Under Construction **  This module provides low-level tools for reading, writing and update of PDF content.
+This module provides low-level tools for reading, update and writing of PDF content.

 ```
 #!/usr/bin/env perl6